Heart of LA Democratic Club Constitution and Bylaws

 There shall be three (3) signatories of the Executive Board required to set up a bank account.
 The Executive Board shall decide which bank to use.

-Controller/Treasurer shall not issue any check in excess of $250 without prior approval of the general membership and shall not enter into any financial agreement for amounts of more than $250 without prior membership approval.
-Two signatures are required: the Controller and another member of the Executive Board, on any check in the amount of of $250 or greater.
+Controller/Treasurer shall not issue any check in excess of $250 without prior written approval of the Executive Board and shall not enter into any financial agreement for amounts of more than $250 without written Executive Board approval.

 ARTICLE XI - AMENDMENTS